-temperature: -25 °C to +55 °C;
+temperature: -32 °C to +40 °C;

-relative humidity: not exceeding 90 %.
+relative humidity: up to 100%.

 Tests shall be performed at the nominal supply voltage as defined in clause 5.1.4.

 5.1.4 Test power supply

 The test voltage for equipment to be connected to an AC supply shall be the nominal mains voltage declared by the manufacturer -10 % to +10 %.
 For the purpose of the present document, the nominal voltage shall be the declared voltage or each of the declared voltages for which the equipment is indicated as having been designed.
 The frequency of the test voltage shall be 50 Hz ± 1 Hz.